wireapp/wire-docs/src/understand/federation/glossary.rst

   name is a string consisting of 2-256 characters which are either lower case alphanumeric, dashes, underscores or dots.
 See `here
   <https://github.com/wireapp/wire-server/blob/f683299a03207acb505254ff3121213383d0b672/libs/types-common/src/Data/Handle.hs#L76-L93>`_
   for the code defining the rules for user names.
+Note that in the wire-server source code, user names are called 'Handle' and qualified user names 'Qualified Handle'.

 .. _qualified-device-id: